 What Can Go Wrong with Your Immune System

 When your immune system is working at its optimal level, it wakes up and goes into attack mode when an invader like a virus or bacteria is present, but otherwise remains dormant.
 Unfortunately, the immune system—like others in the body—can malfunction.

 Allergies and asthma, for example, are the result of an overactive immune system.
 Your body is so zealous to protect itself that it launches a defense even against substances—foods, dust—that can’t actually hurt you.
-A state of unnecessary high-alert results in chronic inflammation that can perpetuate these conditions and contribute to others, such as arthritis, heart disease, Alzheimer’s disease and cancer.
+A state of unnecessary high-alert results in chronic inflammation that can perpetuate these conditions and contribute to others, such as arthritis, heart disease, Alzheimer’s disease, cancer and depression.

 Other times, as is the case with autoimmune disorders, the immune system attacks healthy skin, muscles, joints, blood or organs instead of legitimate threats.
 For example, multiple sclerosis is the immune system turning on the body and attacking myelin, the insulation that allows nerves to communicate with one another.
 There are more than 80 other autoimmune disorders, including Crohn’s disease, lupus, psoriasis, rheumatoid arthritis and type 1 diabetes.
 Scientists aren’t sure exactly why these malfunctions occur, but there seems to be a genetic connection.
 The good news is that there are outside influences that you can influence, too.

 We are constantly learning more about the complicated intricacies of our immune system.
 While you can’t control its destiny, you can make lifestyle choices that help support healthy immunity.